 Most people know Gutters should be Cleaned, Checked & and any Minor Repairs (Pointing Etc) made good etc.

-But thinking ahead with Flat Roofing there are many ways your Flat Roof can be improved through predictive preventive maintenance, many products, bitumen based paints etc that may be added to your flat roof at all stages of its life which will protect, enhance and dramatically increase its life span, while preventing damage or water ingress.
+But when thinking ahead with Flat Roofing there are many ways your Flat Roof can be improved through predictive preventive maintenance, many products including bitumen based paints etc may be added to your flat roof at all stages of its life which can protect, enhance and dramatically increase its life span, while preventing damage from water ingress.

 Flat Roof Inspection & Photographic Report & Advice.

 James G Mulvenna